GET IN TOUCH

 Do penalties continue to accrue while the garnishment is active?

 Penalties and interest can continue to accumulate while wage garnishment payments are made until the full balance is cleared.
 These additional costs depend on the type of debt and the enforcement rules under Pennsylvania state law.
-Making consistent payments or arranging an approved settlement may reduce further penalties.
+Making consistent payments or additional voluntary payments above the garnished amount may help reduce the total balance more quickly.
 Staying current on obligations minimizes total repayment costs and helps close the garnishment process sooner.

 How long does a wage garnishment remain active?